bplmaps/lmec-main-site/content/articles/spotlighting-the-work-of-our-teen-curators.md

 When Mary’s father-in-law John F. Pierce died in 1871, his estate was split between various family members, including Mary’s son Charles Jr. and her daughter Elizabeth.
 Eventually, Mary managed to purchase [the](https://atlascope.org/#/view:share$mode:glass$center:-71.06154,42.30354$zoom:18.23$base:maptiler-streets$overlay:ark:/76611/al7ruem0k) {{< popup src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:tm70rt66n/4900,3479,623,223/1200,/0/default.jpg"  target="blank" >}} 151 Adams Street {{</popup>}}  property from her son and other heirs.

 It’s strange that Mary had to buy the lands from her own children and relatives.
 While she was struggling, Mary’s father-in-law, her husband’s relatives and her brother were all living well in the area.
 Her own family members ignored Mary during hard times.
 But she found a way to get her worth back.

-How did Mary express her rights?
-Women had no suffrage then, so she couldn’t vote.
-Yet, when she fought to regain wealth, she gave the money to the people who lived with her in the boarding house and to her daughter and neighbors.
-Her daughter seemed to follow Mary’s generosity and gave money to women.
+When she did regain wealth, she gave the money to the people who lived with her in the boarding house and to her daughter and neighbors.

 > Explore the projects further on the [_Building Blocks_ digital exhibition](https://www.leventhalmap.org/digital-exhibitions/building-blocks/teen-curators/).